mscarey/AuthoritySpoke/docs/guides/load_yaml_holdings.rst

-Now that we generated this :class:`~authorityspoke.opinions.AnchoredHoldings` object containing the data from the YAML file, we can link the :class:`~authorityspoke.holdings.Holding`\s to the :class:`~justopinion.decisions.Decision` with a :class:`~authorityspoke.decisions.DecisionReading` object.
+Now that we generated this :class:`~authorityspoke.opinions.AnchoredHoldings` object containing the data from the YAML file, we can link the :class:`~authorityspoke.holdings.Holding`\s to the :class:`~justopinion.decisions.Decision` with a :class:`~authorityspoke.decisions.Decision` object.
-While a :class:`~justopinion.decisions.Decision` is a record of what a court actually published, a :class:`~authorityspoke.decisions.DecisionReading` represents the user's "reading" of the Decision.
+While a :class:`~justopinion.decisions.Decision` is a record of what a court actually published, a :class:`~authorityspoke.decisions.Decision` represents the user's "reading" of the Decision.
 The DecisionReading indicates what Holdings are supported by the Decision, as well as what text passages support each Holding.

-We'll use the :meth:`~authorityspoke.decisions.DecisionReading.posit` method to link the Holdings to the Decision.
+We'll use the :meth:`~authorityspoke.decisions.Decision.posit` method to link the Holdings to the Decision.
 Then we can verify that those two Holdings are now considered the two holdings of the Decision.